sejong-rcv/MLPD-Multi-Label-Pedestrian-Detection/README.md

 ### Evaluation Benchmark

-You can evaluate the result files of the models with code.
+You can evaluate the result files of the models with the evaluation script below and draw all the results of state-of-the-art methods in a single figure to make it easy to compare.

-We draw all the results of state-of-the-art methods in a single figure to make it easy to compare, and the figure represents the miss-rate against false positives per image.
+The figure represents the miss-rate against false positives per image.
+Please refer to the paper for more understanding of the metric and figure.

-For annotation files, only json is supported, and for result files, json and txt formats are supported.
+Annotation files only support a json format.
+For results files, json and txt formats are supported.
 (multiple `--rstFiles` are supported)

 ```bash